-Rental revenue is higher during the current six-month period in comparison with Q2 2020 as a result of revenue from new leases on three additional properties purchased since Q2, 2020.
+Rental revenue is higher during the current month-month period in comparison with Q3 2020 as a result of revenue from new leases on two additional properties purchased since Q3, 2020.
+Additionally, in 2020, there was an abatement of rent in a property in Fort McMurray that was impacted by a flood in April of 2020.
+The tenant resumed rent payments late in Q4 of 2020; there is no such abatement in the current year.

 The increase in income from operations is correlated to the increase in rental revenue during the current period.
+There have been no unusual operating expenses.

-Net income is higher during the current six-month period in comparison to Q2 2020 as a result of lower finance costs (as a result of lower interest rates), and a small fair value gain of \$512 on investment properties in comparison to a fair value loss in the comparative period of \$1,863,441.
+Net income is higher during the current nine-month period in comparison to Q3 2020 as a result of net fair value gains of \$2,400,006 on investment properties in comparison to net fair value losses in the comparative period of \$2,856,309.